t-taniai/LocalExpStereo/README.md

 template class Graph<float,float,double>;
 ```
 2. Download and extract an example dataset (see Adirondack below) in "data/MiddV3/Adirondack".
 3. Build the solution with release mode.
 (Doing this will automatically install OpenCV3 package via NuGet.
 If not, you need to manually install OpenCV3 binaries for the corresponding version of the platform toolset .
-For the platform toolset vc140, I installed OpenCV by doing "Install-Package opencvcontrib -Version 3.1.0" on the Package Manager console.)
+For the platform toolset vc140, I installed OpenCV by doing "Install-Package opencvcontrib -Version 3.1.0" on the Package Manager console of VS2017.)
 4. Run demo.bat file.
 Results will be saved in "results/cones", "results/teddy", and "results/Adirondack".

 ## Options